bnichs5/TorCloud-heroku/README.md

 ## ===== Information =====
-This repository allow to deploy [Tcloud app](https://github.com/bnichs5/torCloud) on Heroku platform.
-To install it on other platforms please see [Tcloud repository](https://github.com/bnichs5/torCloud)
+This repository allow to deploy [TorCloud app](https://github.com/bnichs5/torCloud) on Heroku platform.
+To install it on other platforms please see [TorCloud repository](https://github.com/bnichs5/torCloud)

 ## ===== View =====